novekm/mcp/src/ccapi-mcp-server/README.md

 For resource creation and updates, the server follows this secure workflow:

 1. Check for AWS credentials and display account ID and region to the user
-2. Generate a template
+2. Generate infrastructure code with properties and CloudFormation template
+3. **Explain the configuration** - Show user exactly what will be created/modified
-3. Run security scans against the template
+4. Run security scans against the template (if SECURITY_SCANNING=enabled)
-4. If checks pass, attempt to create/update resource(s) with the AWS Cloud Control API.
-Will add default tags to the resource (if supported) to easily determine which are being managed by the MCP server
+5. If checks pass (or security scanning disabled with warning), attempt to create/update resource(s) with the AWS Cloud Control API
+6. Automatically add default management tags to resources for tracking and support
-5. Validate that the resource(s) were created/updated successfully
+7. Validate that the resource(s) were created/updated successfully
-6. Provide a summary of what was done
+8. Provide a summary of what was done, including any security warnings
-7. (Optional) create an IaC template that aligns to the resources it just created or updated
+9. (Optional) create an IaC template that aligns to the resources it just created or updated

 This workflow ensures that:

+- **Full Transparency**: Users see exactly what will be created/modified before execution via the mandatory `explain()` step
-- Resources are validated before creation/modification
+- **Security Validation**: Resources are scanned for security issues before creation/modification (when enabled)
-- Security checks are performed to prevent insecure configurations
+- **Informed Consent**: Users cannot accidentally create resources without understanding the configuration
+- **Audit Trail**: Default management tags are automatically applied for tracking and support
+- **Flexible Security**: Security scanning can be enabled/disabled based on environment needs
-- Users have the option to preserve their infrastructure as code
+- **IaC Preservation**: Users have the option to preserve their infrastructure as code
-- Multiple IaC formats are supported for maximum flexibility
+- **Multiple Formats**: Multiple IaC formats are supported for maximum flexibility

 ## Security Protections